Senate confirms Amy Coney Barrett, gives Trump 3rd Supreme Court justice

 The justices are slated to hear a challenge to the Affordable Care Act on Nov.
 10, are certain to face more questions surrounding the presidential election and have a major case involving Mr. Trump’s plans for the 2020 census at the end of November.
 Further cases on the president’s border wall construction and his crackdown on bogus asylum claims are also on the docket this term.

-Sen. Susan Collins of Maine was the only Republican to vote against the president’s nominee.
-Sen. Lisa Murkowski, Alaska Republican, voted to confirm Justice Barrett on the merits, though she had voted on procedural grounds against moving forward with the process during a presidential election.
+Sen. Susan M. Collins of Maine was the only Republican to vote against the president’s nominee.
+Sen. Lisa Murkowski, Alaska Republican, voted to confirm Justice Barrett on the merits, though she voted on procedural grounds against moving forward with the process during a presidential election.

 Both senators have said they thought the man who won the presidency on Nov.
 3 should fill the vacancy.

-California Sen. Kamala Harris, Mr. Biden’s running mate, voted against the nominee.
+Sen. Kamala D. Harris of California, Mr. Biden’s running mate, voted against the nominee.

 By filling three seats on the high court, Mr. Trump becomes the first president since Ronald Reagan to name more than two.